20+ Places to Get Presidential in the DMV

 President Lincoln’s Cottage

-Visit President Lincoln’s Cottage and immerse yourself in the space where the Great Emancipator, our nation’s 16th President, would craft decisions that change the course of our nation’s history.
+Visit President Lincoln’s Cottage and immerse yourself in the space where the 16th President made decisions that changed the course of our nation’s history.

 Arlington National Cemetery

-John F. Kennedy, the 35th President of the United States, is one of only two U.S. presidents buried at Arlington National Cemetery, the final resting place for more than 400,000 veterans and their families.
+John F. Kennedy is one of only two U.S. presidents buried at Arlington National Cemetery, the final resting place for more than 400,000 veterans and their families.

 Mount Vernon